wildfly/quickstart/template/README.md

     rhc app create -a OPENSHIFT_QUICKSTART_NAME -t jbossas-7

+_NOTE_: The domain name for this application will be OPENSHIFT_QUICKSTART_NAME-YOUR_DOMAIN_NAME.rhcloud.com`.
+Here we use the _quickstart_ domain.
+You will need to replace it with your own OpenShift domain name.

 This command creates an OpenShift application with the name you entered above and will run the application inside a `jbossas-7` container.
 You should see some output similar to the following:

     Creating application: OPENSHIFT_QUICKSTART_NAME